Anti-Trafficking Monitoring Group

 About the Anti-Trafficking Monitoring Group

-Anti-Slavery International hosts and chairs the Anti-Trafficking Monitoring Group (ATMG), a coalition established in 2009 to monitor the UK’s implementation of European anti-trafficking legislation.
-The group examines all types of human trafficking, including internal trafficking and the trafficking of British nationals.
+Anti-Slavery International hosts and chairs the Anti-Trafficking Monitoring Group (ATMG), a coalition of fifteen anti-trafficking organisations, established in 2009 to monitor the UK’s implementation of European anti-trafficking legislation.
+The group addresses all forms of human trafficking using a human-rights-based approach.

-ATMG plays a crucial part in our advocacy to improve the anti-slavery response of the UK Government.
+ATMG plays a crucial role in our advocacy to improve the anti-slavery response of the UK Government.

 ATMG’s work

-The group has published reports and briefing papers on human trafficking in the UK, focusing on the three ‘Ps’; prevention, protection and prosecution.
-The research findings form the basis of the coalition’s advocacy for improvements in the UK’s response to trafficking and other forms of modern slavery.
+Monitoring activities are then translated into research findings, which form the basis of the coalition’s advocacy for improvements in the UK’s response to trafficking and other forms of modern slavery.

 • Influencing the UK Government’s decision to sign the Council of Europe Action against Trafficking in Human Beings in 2009.
 This led to the provision of a legal basis for policies and the initiation of the National Referral Mechanism (NRM) – the UK’s primary support system for identified victims of slavery.